Requirements for the History Minor

 - One Post-1800 Course

 Note: Minors may "double-count" chronological and geographic distribution courses.
-For example, it is perfectly acceptable to take HIST 308 - Renaissance Europe, and HIST 097 - China in the Twentieth Century, in order to fulfill both chronological requirements and two of the three geographic requirements.
+For example, it is perfectly acceptable to take HIST 0500 Late Imperial China to fulfill the pre-1800 requirement AND the East/South Asia requirement.

 C. Upper-Level Seminar